stacksmith/cl-with/README.md

 WITH- is a universal macro that:
 * groups with- style macros (to avoid deep indentation)
-* uniformly manages accessors of structs, classes and CFFI objects
+* uniformly manages structs, classes and CFFI objects
 * unifies the syntax binding single and multiple values

 ### WITH- aggregation